-Minke whales are one of the most mysterious marine mammals in this area, and we love them!
-Minkes are relatively solitary and spend their time in the Salish Sea on the search for food.
-They feed on schools of small baitfish.
-Watching a minke whale lunge feed through a bait ball is exhilarating, especially when there are multiple animals feeding in the vicinity.
+Minke whales (pronounced mink-ee) are one of the trickiest marine mammals in the region to find, but we love them!
+These speedy whales spend most of their time in the Salish Sea on the search of their favorite food, bait fish.
+Watching a minke whale lunge feed through a bait ball is exhilarating, especially when there are multiple animals feeding in the vicinity!

 Learn more about the area’s wildlife and scenery.

-The waters surrounding our four departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
-Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds
+The waters surrounding our three departure locations offer some of the most diverse whale and wildlife viewing on the west coast.
+Onboard each of our tours, an experienced naturalist helps identify all of the whales, wildlife, and rich history that this area holds.